textpattern/textpattern.github.io/tags/images.md

 Filter the images by this list of image extensions, including the leading dot.
 Example: `extension=".jpg, .png"`.
 Default: unset.
 * `form="form name"`
 Use specified form template to process each image.
-If not used, and the container is empty, the tag will output a list of images that are compatible with "image_display":image-display.
+If not used, and the container is empty, the tag will output a list of images that are compatible with [image_display](image-display).
 Default: unset.
 * `html_id="id number"`
 The HTML `id` attribute applied to the `wraptag`, if set, otherwise to the `img` tag.
 Default: unset.
 * `id="integer"`
 Filter the images by this list of `id`s assigned at upload.
-The IDs can be found on the "Images administration panel":../administration/images-panel.
+The IDs can be found on the [Images administration panel](../administration/images-panel).
 The order of the ids overrides the default `sort` attribute.
 Default: unset.
 * `limit="integer"`
 The number of images to display per page.
 Default: `0` (unlimited).
 * `name="image name"`
-Filter the images by this list of image names as shown on the "Images administration panel":../administration/images-panel.
+Filter the images by this list of image names as shown on the [Images administration panel](../administration/images-panel).
 Default: unset.
 * `offset="integer"`
 The number of images to skip.
 Default: `0` (only effective if `limit` is set).
 * `pageby="integer" (or "limit")"`
-The number of images to jump forward or back when an "older":older or "newer":newer link is clicked.
+The number of images to jump forward or back when an [older](older) or [newer](newer) link is clicked.
 Without this attribute, pagination is not available; you will simply see `limit` images.
 You may specify `pageby="limit"` to allow pagination to automatically follow the value of the `limit` attribute.
-Note: "newer":newer and "older":textile will paginate all content types at once.
+Note: [newer](newer) and [older](older) will paginate all content types at once.
 Default: unset.
 * `realname="author name"`
 Filter the image list so it only includes images uploaded by this list of author real names.
 The author names may be URL encoded (e.g. `realname="John+Smith"`) and thus could be read from the current `example.com/author/author+name` URL.
 Note that this attribute may incur one extra query per name, so if it is possible to use the raw author instead it will be faster.